digital-asset/daml/docs/source/ops/connect/helm.rst

 `here <https://www.deepnetwork.com/blog/2020/01/27/ELK-stack-filebeat-k8s-deployment.html>`_.

 As of 1.18.0, the :ref:`HTTP JSON API <json-api>` component in the Helm chart produces JSON-encoded logs.
-Other components log in somewhat less structured formats.
+Other components log as unstructured text.

 Daml Metrics Options
 --------------------

-The Daml Driver for PostgreSQL instance and the HTTP JSON API instances started by the Helm chart are configured to expose Prometheus metrics on a port named `metrics`, using the appropriate annotations.
+The Daml Driver for PostgreSQL instance and the HTTP JSON API instances started by the Helm chart are configured to expose Prometheus metrics on a port named ``metrics``, using the appropriate annotations.
 This means that, if you are running a cluster-wide Prometheus instance, the relevant metrics should be collected automatically.